keboola/developers-docs/cli/commands/encrypt/index.md

 Encrypt done.
 ```

-And the configuration now looks this way:
+And the configuration now looks like this:

 ```json
 {